tbyoung4/Pickleball_Machine_Learning/README.md

 # Pickleball Machine Learning
-Post Hoc Analysis of Masters Thesis Data
+Post Hoc Analysis of Masters Thesis Data - Financial Award Winner

 This repository showcases my machine learning skills utilitizing static ankle range of motion data from my masters thesis to predict the question:
 Do biomechanical subgroups, based on pre- and post-pickleball movement ankle range of motions, emerge with distinct demographic profiles?